Cloud Security Posture Management (CSPM)

 Currently, Cloud Security Posture Management (CSPM) supports infrastructure compliance checks for the following security standards:

-- Yandex Cloud Security Baseline: Minimum set of security requirements ensuring basic protection of cloud infrastructure and applications deployed on the Yandex Cloud platform.
+- Yandex Cloud basic security rules: Minimum set of security requirements ensuring basic protection of cloud infrastructure and applications deployed on the Yandex Cloud platform.

-- Yandex Cloud Security Standard: Standard providing comprehensive security requirements and best practices for protection of the cloud infrastructure and applications deployed on the Yandex Cloud platform.
+- Yandex Cloud cloud infrastructure protection standard: Standard providing comprehensive security requirements and best practices for protection of the cloud infrastructure and applications deployed on the Yandex Cloud platform.
 These elements help ensure security policy compliance and protection against common threats and vulnerabilities in the cloud environment.

 Rules

 You can view the information about CSPM rules currently enforced in your workspace and compliance violations detected in the workspace infrastructure on the Security control rules page in the Configuration tab.
-This section lists rules that are part of security standards applied to the current workspace.
+This section lists the control rules that form a part of the security standards specified for the current workspace.

 General information about rules